 LED bulbs are far more energy-efficient than conventional incandescent light bulbs and have a much longer operating life.
 They offer instant light without having to ‘warm-up’ to reach their full brightness and emit less heat than a filament bulb and therefore safer than traditional bulbs.
 This reduces the risk of fire caused by high-temperature bulbs.
 The disposal of LED bulbs is also more environmentally friendly as they don’t contain any dangerous chemicals or mercury.

-From restaurants and offices to warehouses and factories, LED lighting can be used in a wide range of settings.
+Anywhere!
+From restaurants and offices to warehouses, factories and homes, LED lighting can be used in a wide range of settings.
 Commercial properties demand robust lighting and superior illumination and LEDs offer the ideal solution.
 Over recent years, technology has rapidly brought LEDs into competitive pricing with traditional alternatives.
 As such, LEDs can be introduced as standard for most lighting needs, including domestic settings and exterior lighting solutions.

 Until relatively recently, LED lighting was fairly limited.
 However, advances in technology now mean there are a range of standard styles and fittings available.